nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(message.length);        // 14
 ```

-There's no need to escape either double or single quotes inside of template strings.
+There's no need to escape either double or single quotes inside of template literals.

 ### Multiline Strings